Updated April 16, 2025

 Risk Management Approach

-• Comprehensive Risk Analysis: Conducting thorough risk assessments of communication protocols as part of the device’s overall risk management plan is crucial.
+- Comprehensive Risk Analysis: It is crucial to conduct thorough risk assessments of communication protocols as part of the device’s overall risk management plan.
 This involves identifying potential vulnerabilities and the likelihood of their exploitation.

 Documentation and Reporting

-• Incident Reporting Protocols: In many jurisdictions, establishing clear procedures for reporting cybersecurity incidents to regulatory bodies is mandatory.
+- Incident Reporting Protocols: Establishing clear procedures for reporting cybersecurity incidents to regulatory bodies is mandatory in many jurisdictions.

 Challenges and Considerations